davis7457/diamagrowores/README.md

-# diamamod
+# Diama Grow Ores

 This is my first mod.
-Eventually it's going to incorporate Many different types of mods all into one.
+Currently trying a "Module" base mod system, to see how things work.
+This is the "Grow Ores" Module.

-Nothing super special yet, so Far have my own version of Growable ores (Not fully functional yet).
+My version of Grow Ores, that is different.
+Not an Exact rewrite.
+This was Inspired by B0bGary's  Mod "B0bGary's Growable Ores!"
-Will provide more details as the mod gets updated
+I used a simular Concept with a Different aproach, but credit to the Original Creator.